OpenLocalizationTestOrg/azure-docs-pr-test.it-IT/articles/cosmos-db/documentdb-sql-query-reference.md

 |[IS_PRIMITIVE](#bk_is_primitive)|[IS_STRING](#bk_is_string)||

 ####  <a name="bk_is_array"></a> IS_ARRAY
- Restituisce un valore booleano che indica se il tipo di espressione specificata è una matrice.
+ Restituisce un valore booleano che indica se il tipo di hello di hello l'espressione specificata è una matrice.

  **Sintassi**